joyrexus/mb-demo-simple/README.md

 # MB Demo

-This project aims to show how a serverless workflow can be used to fetch client records from the Mindbody API, process those records, and deliver them to an HTTP endpoint.
+This demo is part of a project aiming to show how a serverless workflow can be used to fetch records from the Mindbody API, process those records, and deliver them to an HTTP endpoint.

+With this repo, we're just demonstrating how to setup, invoke, and test a simple lambda function that makes a request to the Mindbody API to check how many client records are associated with a given Mindbody site.
+It also demonstrates how to use cloudformation parameters and lambda environment variables.

 ## Setup